 However, these factors that could affect the amount of compensation you obtain:

 - How much insurance the at-fault party has.
 Insurance pays most Boston traumatic brain injury settlements.
-While it is possible to sue an uninsured person and even obtain a judgment in your favor, most individuals can’t afford to pay for someone else’s brain injury expenses out-of-pocket.
-A good traumatic brain injury lawyer will look for all sources of compensation to ensure you get all of the compensation possible under the law.
+While it is possible to sue an uninsured person and even obtain a judgment in your favor, most individuals can't afford to pay for someone else's brain injury expenses out of pocket.
+A good traumatic brain injury lawyer will look for all sources of compensation to ensure you get all the compensation possible under the law.

 - The clarity of liability.
 Accidents often do not involve the errors or actions of just one person.
 As long as you are no more than 50 percent responsible for the accident that caused your injuries, you may file a Boston traumatic brain injury lawsuit against other at-fault parties.
 However, your own liability would reduce the amount of compensation you could pursue.